mkfeuhrer/lld-vending-machine/notes.md

 ### Implementation
 - make app working first
 - then think about concurrency handling and other edge cases

+### Todos
-- app doesn't support multiple notes and coins. need to add that capability
+- app doesn't support multiple notes and coins denominations. need to add that capability
+- app doesn't support returning change to user
+- add concurrency support